w3f/polkadot-wiki/docs/learn/learn-system-chains.md

     sense to have a parachain on each network dedicated to bridges.
 This is because of the execution isolation provided by parachains.

-    The Bridge Hub system parachain operates on the relay chain, and is responsible for faciliating bridges to the wider Web3 space.
+    The Bridge Hub system parachain operates on the relay chain, and is responsible for facilitating bridges to the wider Web3 space.
 It contains the required bridge [pallets](../general/glossary.md#pallet) in its runtime, which enable trustless bridging with other blockchain networks like Polkadot, Kusama and Ethereum.
 The Bridge Hub uses the native token of the